January 20th History, Trivia and Fun Facts

 We need more people speaking out.
 This country is not overrun with rebels and free thinkers.
 It’s overrun with sheep and conformists.

 I love child things because there’s so much mystery when you’re a child.
 When you’re a child, something as simple as a tree doesn’t make sense.
 You see it in the distance and it looks small, but as you go closer, it seems to grow- you haven’t got a handle on the rules when you’re a child.
-We think we understand the rules when we become adults but what we really experienced is a narrowing of the imagination.
+We think we understand the rules when we become adults but what we really experience is a narrowing of the imagination.

 All art is autobiographical; the pearl is the oyster’s autobiography.